This article has been updated with current features and images for 2022.

+The answer is simple, they use the best project management tool!
 History provides us with a couple notable examples.
 Could Henry Ford have delivered the requisite number of Model Ts without the organization of an assembly line?
 Would Paul Bunyan have been as productive without Babe the Blue Ox acting as a repository for all of his lumber data?

 The answer to both questions is no.

 Both Paul and Henry knew the kind of tools their work required, but not all of us are so lucky.
 To help you get started, this article provides a breakdown of six major types of project management tools and some standout solutions in each category.
 If you’re ready to find the right project management tool for your business, try out our Product Selection Tool, or click the banner below to get started.